 Females build the nest, though males help with collecting grasses and twigs for building material.
 She uses these to build a platform, and then shapes the cup by turning around in the nest and arranging the rim with her bill.
 She lines the nest with fine grasses and rootlets as well as hair from horses, deer, and cattle.
 Nest construction takes 2 to 4 days.
 The nest is cup shaped, about 4.6 cm across and 3.8 cm deep.

 Clay-colored Sparrows are bustling little birds, jumping around from branch to branch within a shrub and flitting from bush to bush.
 On the ground, they move in short hops under the cover of thicket.
 Males sing to establish their territory, typically choosing a lower perch within a shrub (unlike many other birds, which choose the topmost branches to broadcast their songs).
 Once territories are set, males rarely intrude on one another’s territory; if they do, a short chase ensues, but almost never an actual fight.
 Only monogamous bonds between Clay-colored Sparrow mates have ever been recorded, although these typically last only for the duration of the breeding season, and most individuals form new pairs the next year.
 For the winter migration, they gather in flocks of up to 100, and may join up with other species such as Brewer’s, Chipping, and Lark sparrows.
 On their winter range, they feed in more open country, in grassy areas or desert plains, but they never stray far from brushy areas.Back to top

 Clay-colored Sparrows are numerous, but their population appears to be declining, notably in Canada, the stronghold of their breeding range.
 The North American Breeding Bird Survey estimates that across the species' range there has been a 51% overall decline in numbers between 1966 and 2015.
 Partners in Flight estimates a global breeding population of 56 million, with 85% breeding in Canada, 92% spending the winter in Mexico, and 15% sending at least part of the year in the U.S. The species rates a 10 out of 20 on the Continental Concern Score.
 Clay-colored Sparrow is not on the 2016 State of North America's Birds' Watch List.
 Local populations have been affected by agricultural spraying for pests, conversion of brushy areas to farm fields (especially in Canadian prairie provinces and Great Plains), and heavy livestock grazing in fields.
 The species’ range expansion eastward into Michigan, Ontario, and New York seems to be due to the regeneration of logged areas, abandonment of farm fields, and new Christmas tree plantations that now provide suitable Clay-colored Sparrow habitat where previously there was none.
 In Minnesota and Wisconsin, habitat management for Sharp-tailed Grouse seems to have benefited Clay-colored Sparrows as well.
 Back to top

-- Dunne, P. 2006.
+Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
-Houghton Mifflin, Boston.
+Houghton Mifflin Harcourt, New York, USA.